AFLplusplus/AFLplusplus/instrumentation/README.lto.md

 afl-clang-lto is still work in progress.

 Known issues:
-  * Anything that llvm 11+ cannot compile, afl-clang-lto can not compile either - obviously
+  * Anything that llvm 11+ cannot compile, afl-clang-lto cannot compile either - obviously
-  * Anything that does not compile with LTO, afl-clang-lto can not compile either - obviously
+  * Anything that does not compile with LTO, afl-clang-lto cannot compile either - obviously

 Hence if building a target with afl-clang-lto fails try to build it with llvm12 and LTO enabled (`CC=clang-12` `CXX=clang++-12` `CFLAGS=-flto=full` and